Writing about Paris is simple… said no one ever.

 Paris is meant to be seen from above.
 It’s truly something special.
 Go in the evening or at night, fewer people and prettier views.

-Also, the tower sparkles for five minutes every hour on the hour at night.
+Also, after dark, the tower sparkles for five minutes every hour on the hour at night.
 It’s a beautiful send off.

 Champ de Mars, 5 Avenue Anatole France, 75007 Paris